jphill1314/College-BBall-Coach/README.md

 * Strategy
 - [ ] Add ability to press with varring intensity (to slow the pace or to steal the ball) and frequency (never, sometimes, always)
-- [ ] Add ability to intentionally foul
+- [x] Add ability to intentionally foul
-- [ ] Add ability to set overal aggression level (lower means fewer fouls, but not as good defense)
+- [x] Add ability to set overal aggression level (lower means fewer fouls, but not as good defense)

 * Staff
 - [ ] Add recruiting ability
 - [ ] Hire and fire staff

 * Training
-- [ ] Add intensity slider which affects how much the players improve and how quickly they recover from games
+- [ ] Add intensity slider which affects how much the players improve and how quickly they recover from games (after 1.0)
 - [ ] Train each position differently
 - [ ] A player's improvement depends on playing time, practice intensity, work ethic, and the coaches' abilities